 Angel investors generally expect to earn returns of approximately 30% from their private company portfolio.
-Note however, that you cannot simply offer an angel investor the chance to earn a 30% average return on investment (ROI).
+Note, however, that you cannot simply offer an angel investor the chance to make a 30% average return on investment (ROI).
 Why?
 Because most angel investments fail to reap any ROI.
 As such, if half of their investments fail, they would need to earn 60% returns on those that succeeded to realize a 30% average return.

 Step-By-Step Action Plan For Raising Capital from Angel Investors

 The action plan for raising capital from angels and angel groups is as follows:

 There are several things you need to do to prepare yourself and your company to raise capital from angel investors: